gmkhai/dibimbing_data_pipeline_assignment/README.md

 If you want to run this assignment you can run:
-- `spark-produce-assignment` for runing producer for create message topic
+- `make spark-produce-assignment` for runing producer for create message topic
-- `spark-consume-assignment` for runing consumer for show result data by aggragetion using complete output mode with group  by window and watermark
+- `make spark-consume-assignment` for runing consumer for show result data by aggragetion using complete output mode with group  by window and watermark